vmware-tanzu/pinniped/site/content/docs/concierge-and-supervisor-demo.md

    The user has permission to list pods, so the command succeeds this time.
    Pinniped has provided authentication into the cluster for your `kubectl` command! 🎉

-1. Carry on issuing as many `kubectl` commands as you'd like as the `xxx` user.
+1. Carry on issuing as many `kubectl` commands as you'd like as the `pinny` user.
    Each invocation will use Pinniped for authentication.
    You may find it convenient to set the `KUBECONFIG` environment variable rather than passing `--kubeconfig` to each invocation.